Danna-Lopez-M/Second_Integrative_Task_CyD1/README.md

 # Second_Integrative_Task_CyD1
-This repository was created to saved the second task of the course: Computing and discrete structures 1 of the University ICESI
+This repository was created to showcase the progress and development the second task of the course: Computing and Discrete Structures I of ICESI University